LumIT-Automation/api-vmware/docs/VirtualMachine-deploy-POST_Readme.txt

         }
     ]                       <-- new disks to be added to the new virtual machine },
+If the whole "diskDevices" key is missing, the new virtual machine will have an exact copy of the template storage in the main datastore ("mainDatastoreMoId" key)
 "existent" dict key:
     - If the key is missing, the disks of the templates are cloned as is.
     - If the key is present but the list is empty ( "existent": [], ) the disks of the template are not copied in the new virtual machine (the vm can be diskless or have "new" disks only).
-    - If the label of a disk doesn't match any label in the template, the deploy fail with a 400 error.
+    - If the label of a disk doesn't match any label in the template, the deploy fail with a 400 error (a device with an empty label is skipped).
     - If the size of the disk is greater than the size of the disk in the template with the same label, the disk has grown.
 If it's smaller the deploy will fail on vmware (http code 202 ACCEPT, the error is reported by celery in the stage2 db).
     - If the deviceType of a disk is different from the one in the template with the same label the disk is converted (if the storage support the format).